PrincetonRocketryClub/high-altitude-balloon/README.md

 - [Adafruit](https://www.adafruit.com/product/372)
 - [Tutorial](https://learn.adafruit.com/thermistor/using-a-thermistor)

 Hook it up with a 10k resistor in a voltage divider setup, read with ADC.
+Connected to ADC17

 # Actuators